avartanii/SPY/docs/Software_Development_Plan.md

 ##4.1 Plan Introduction
 ###4.1.1 Project Deliverables

-- _Alpha - Nov 3rd_ - Preliminary version of the app.
-Our vision of what the app should start to look like based on all the meetings we have had with SPY about their needs and expectations
-- _Beta - Dec 13th_ - After meeting with SPY with our alphas, we are ready to release the software to them for testing purposes, both with software stability and trying out the workflow
+- _Beta - January 1st - May 6th - After meeting with SPY staff throughout the Fall to demonstrate alpha prototypes, we will continue to gradually release features to them throughout the Spring for testing purposes.
-- _1.0 - Early January_ - We transfer ownership of the app over to SPY and take up a maintenance and additional features development role
+- _2.0 - Late May_ - We transfer ownership of the app over to SPY and take up a maintenance and additional features development role.

 ##4.2 Project Resources